cksystemsteaching/selfie/README.md

 ### Conditionals

 Conditional statements represent important use cases in programming, even though they are technically redundant if loop statements are available.
 For example, there are around ten times more `if` statements than `while` loops in the selfie code.
 Just self-compile selfie and check the compiler profile to see that.
-The C\* grammar of `if` statements is a bit more involved than of `while` loops because of the optional `else` case but parsing them is still easy:
+The syntax of `if` statements is a bit more involved than the syntax of `while` loops because of the optional `else` body but parsing them is still easy:

 ```ebnf
 if = "if" "(" expression ")"